fruitsbat/kaokao/readme.md

 ## warning
 kaomoji are HORRIBLE for screeen readers.

-please restrain yourself from using them in more public places like blogs or social media posts and pay attention to if your friends are okay with them
+please restrain yourself from using them in more public places like blogs or social media posts

+also make sure your friends have no problem reading them when using it with them!

 paste responsibly!